-In Walkable City Rules, author Jeff Speck provides a blueprint for making city centers more lively, active and walkable.
-As the follow-up to his book, Walkable City, Speck aims to provide clear, concise, step-by-step instructions that city leaders need to usher in an era of renewed street life.
+In Walkable City Rules, author Jeff Speck provides a blueprint for making city centers more lively, active and inviting.
+In this follow-up to his book, Walkable City, Speck aims to provide clear, concise, step-by-step guidance to usher in an era of renewed street life.
 The 101 rules are practical yet engaging — worded for active discussion, illustrated for clarity, and packed with specifications as well as data.

 For ease of use, the rules are grouped into 19 chapters that cover everything from selling the value of walkability, to getting the parking right, to making comfortable spaces and interesting places.